fmquaglia/optipfair/examples/README.md

 ## 🎓 Learning Path

 ### Beginners
-1. Run compatibility check on your model
+1. Run compatibility checks on your model (both pruning and bias analysis)
 2. Follow the basic pruning notebook step-by-step
 3. Experiment with different pruning percentages
+4. Try bias visualization with default prompt pairs
-4. Try the Python script for automation
+5. Use the Python script for automation

 ### Advanced Users
 1. Customize pruning parameters for your use case
+2. Create custom prompt pairs for bias analysis
-2. Integrate pruning into your model training pipeline
+3. Integrate pruning and bias analysis into your model evaluation pipeline
-3. Benchmark different neuron selection methods
+4. Benchmark different neuron selection methods
+5. Analyze bias patterns across different model layers
-4. Contribute new examples or improvements
+6. Contribute new examples or improvements

 ## 📚 Additional Resources